isaac0804/DDPM/README.md

 | -               | -     | -         |
 | Without         | 7.80  | 3:21      |
 | With            | 4.10  | 6:18      |

+## Bugs along the way

+- Tensorboard logger can't be used as the timeout value is too large.
+- Autoresume on the first epoch is not working.